 5 | Jakob Ullmann – fremde zeit addendum 4

 Once upon a time i found it hard to write about Ullmann’s music; now i feel as though i can hardly shut up about it.
-The single work included on this release—solo III für orgel—continues the argument & practice established in last year’s 3-disc bonanza.
-Back in May, i described the work’s lengthy drones as “deeply etched grooves within the performance space, a kind of simple grain upon & about which utmost delicate moments of tracery are imposed”.
+The single work included on this release—solo III für orgel—continues the argument and practice established in last year’s 3-disc bonanza.
+Back in May, i described the work’s lengthy drones as “deeply etched grooves within the performance space, a kind of simple grain upon and about which utmost delicate moments of tracery are imposed”.
 The more time one spends with the piece, the more these very occasional flurries of barely noticeable activity become moments of the profoundest significance.
 It’s an astonishingly vivid demonstration of Ullmann’s observation that “The less loud music is, the better I can hear it”.

 [Presto Classical | Amazon]

 4 | Xopher Davidson + Zbigniew Karkowski – Processor

 In a year that was largely spared significant compositional losses, the death of Zbigniew Karkowski earlier this month (at the age of only 55) came as a shock and a blow.
 All the more so when confronted by the music in this monumental collaboration.
 Imagine if the monolith from Stanley Kubrick’s 2001 began to emit sound, and you’ll come close to what Processor is like: an unstoppable stream of calm but resolute noise, throb and shimmer.
 The way it captures a sense of the numinous lends it an ineffable quality that’s rare in contemporary electronic music.
 In just 43 minutes, Davidson and Karkowski tap into something absolute and everywhere.